 - Not equipped with a cover, allowing potential offensive smells

-The LM580 is a good choice if you are seeking an effective self scooping litter box.
+The LM580 by Littermaid is a good choice if you are seeking an effective self scooping litter box.
 It provides an auto rake mechanism.
 This rake mechanism instantly removes the waste at any time your cat steps on the litter box.
+You can buy its waste receptacles too.
+Its small size is perfect for small spaces in homes and can accommodate one kitty at a time.
+There’s another version called the Littermaid Lm980.
+Carbon filters help to effectively remove odors.

 - Instantly removes kitty waste after every use